Dornsife Holds More than 100 Sessions at 2019 APHA Annual Meeting

 Building on the History of Public Health

-- Nicholas Thompson, PMP, DSPH MPH '15, honored by Drexel University’s Alumni Association for his exceptional promise for future success.
+Nicholas Thompson, PMP, DSPH MPH '15, honored with the Dean's Recent Alumni Award for his exceptional promise for future success.